 November 3, 2016– Today it was announced that Tom Lawlor has been provisionally suspended by the UFC following a potential USADA violation following an out-of-competition drug test administered on Oct.
 10. Update February 24, 2017 – Today USADA suspended Lawlor for two years revealing the positive test was for ostarine.

 Update November 3, 2016 – UFC Fighter Matheus Nicolau was informed by USADA of a potential Anti-Doping violation stemming from an out-of-competition sample collected on October 13, 2016.
 USADA has provisionally suspended Nicolau based on the potential anti-doping violation.
+Further update March 29, 2017 – Today USADA announced that Nicolau accepted a one year period of ineligibility.
+The substance in question was anastrozole.

 Update November 15, 2016 – Today it was announced that the “UFC organization was notified today that the U.S. Anti-Doping Agency (USADA) has informed Zubaira Tukhugov of a potential Anti-Doping violation stemming from out-of-competition sample collections made on September 7, 2016 and October 29, 2016.
 USADA has provisionally suspended Tukhugov based on the potential anti-doping violation.
 The UFC is removing Tukhugov from his scheduled bout against Tiago Trator on Dec.
 9 in Albany, New York, and is in the process of attempting to locate a replacement.”